AlpDemirSavas2506/GYMBUDDY/README.md

 The source code is publicly available for review at: [GitHub - AlpDemirSavas2506/GYMBUDDY: TeamAdore ](https://github.com/AlpDemirSavas2506/GYMBUDDY)

 # Database
-The database is available at http://34.32.33.110/pgadmin4 (Permalink: https://gbdb.batukurt.com ) with the following credentials:
+The database is available at http://34.32.33.110/pgadmin4 (Permalink: https://gbdb.batukurt.com ) with the credentials given on our Review Guide on Confluence.

-Email/username:

-anilerenn@gmail.com

-Password:

-metu123

 # User Manual For GymBuddy